-One of the main challenges in live chicken transport is maintaining the ideal climate.
-With the winter ahead of us, it’s time to prepare for cold weather conditions.
+One of the main challenges in chick transport is maintaining the ideal climate.
+As the cold winter months started, it’s time to prepare for cold weather conditions.
 In some climates the temperatures can go as low as -35 degrees celsius.
-To prepare you for these circumstances, we’ve organized a free checklist of five vital elements of live chicken handling and transport during winter.
+To prepare you for these circumstances, we have made a checklist of five vital elements of chick handling and transport during winter.

 1. Planning Chick Transport in Winter

 When transporting chicks during winter or cold weather conditions, a well-thought-out planning is essential.
-The driver of the chick transport truck should be prepared for extreme colds or snow during the ride.
+The driver of the chick carrier should be prepared for extreme colds or snow during the journey.
 It’s important to keep track of the traffic conditions frequently, since roadworks and traffic jams will cause longer delays in bad weather conditions.
-Create a plan of action that describes what procedures should be taken in the case of extreme weather occurrences.
+Create a plan of action that describes what procedures should be taken in the case of unexpected delays.

-The heating system of a Heering chick transport trailer doesn’t require additional maintenance during winter.
+The heating system of a Heering chick trailer doesn’t require additional maintenance during winter.
 We do advise you to start early with preheating the trailer.
-Especially when the transport system has not been used for a while, the chick transport trailer can cool down significantly during cold periods.
+Especially when the chick carrier has not been used for a while, the unit can be thoroughly cold.
 It will take some time before the various components of the bodywork, the loading space and the panels are evenly heated to the required temperature.
 Try to keep the air valves closed as much as possible to prevent cold air from coming in.

 3. Before Loading Chicks